jade-bot/10tcl/README.md

 ## Config

-A config file must contain:
+A config object must contain:

     config = {
         // used as title for your pages